 The last time was while I was visiting Buenos Aires.
 I realized that I felt the urge to pee way too often and quickly recognized the symptoms of a urinary tract infection.

 Instead of wasting precious time trying to find a solution (I knew pharmacies would refuse to give me antibiotics if I didn’t have a prescription), I called the insurance company that localized the nearest hospital I could access.
 As soon as I arrived, I was admitted without paying a dime, and I was run through some tests.

 Once it was established that it was indeed a urinary infection causing the symptoms, I was sent to a pharmacy where I paid the equivalent of €30 for medications.
 This was the only sum I had to cover – I just assume the costs would have been much higher if I didn’t have travel insurance.

 3. WHEN YOU NEED TO BOOK THE FIRST FLIGHT HOME

 My travel insurance story isn’t a happy one but really is a cautionary tale about why trip cancellation and interruption insurance is a really worthwhile investment.

-Several months later when I started the trip, my Mother’s condition was much the same as it had been months before, so I didn’t worry about taking the trip.
-Very sadly, 2 weeks into the trip I received a call from my sister that my Mother’s condition had deteriorated significantly and she had very little time left.
+Several months later, when I started the trip, my Mother’s condition was much the same as it had been months before, so I didn’t worry about making the trip.
+Sadly, 2 weeks into the trip, I received a call from my sister that my Mother’s condition had deteriorated significantly, and she had very little time left.
 I immediately booked the first flight home, but Mom passed away before I arrived.